 - Pay special attention to your bathrooms.
 Make sure everything is wiped down and dry, and throw all soap, toothbrushes, razors, and personal items into a designated container.
 Wipe down the mirrors, open the curtains, and keep the room well-lit.
 A dimly-lit bathroom seems grim or depressing.

 - Don’t throw things into the closet.
 Guests will want to look at the closets, so make sure personal belongings are packed away safely and put near the back.
 Try to clear them out as much as possible, so viewers can get a good scope on how large they are.
-As most real estate agents in Dallas, TX, already will have experienced, space is key when making a sale.
+As most real estate agents already will have experienced, space is key when making a sale.

 - Odor check everything.
 Put trash cans outside or out of sight, replace bags, throw baking soda in the bottom -- anything that can prevent unpleasant odors.
 Smells are the first and last things people remember, so try lighting candles and airing out the house.
 Remember to hide candles, potpourri, and other air fresheners before the visitors come inside, however, and try to choose light, ubiquitous scents.
 No house naturally smells like a pine forest.
+For more scent ideas check out our blog, "Scents that attract home buyers during an open house".

 - Looking for the perfect tip on how to make your open house memorable?
 You haven’t planned the perfect open house until you’ve invited food trucks.
 Not only will they draw attention to your house, but the visitors can get food and enjoy themselves during the viewing.
 Making your open house more like a party will leave a positive impact on the guests, and encourage them to call back later.

 With some creative planning and a bit of foresight, your open house can be a hit waiting to happen.
-People are easily swayed by atmosphere, so creating a comfortable, entertaining environment for potential buyers can seriously determine how seriously they consider your home.
+People are easily swayed by the atmosphere, so creating a comfortable, entertaining environment for potential home buyers can seriously determine how seriously they consider your home.